themarquisdesheric/amber-health/src/pages/articles/2020-01-25-meditation-mindfulness.md

 * <a href="https://www.ncbi.nlm.nih.gov/pubmed/27658913" target="_blank" rel="noopener noreferrer">Mindfulness Meditation for Chronic Pain: Systematic Review and Meta-analysis</a> found a redution in pain and deprssive symptoms in patients.
 * <a href="https://endometriosis.net/complementary-alternative-treatment/mind-body-practices/" target="_blank" rel="noopener noreferrer">Mind-Body Practices for Endometriosis</a> provides several examples of practices and how they may help symptoms.
-* <a href="https://www.endofound.org/mindfulness-manage-your-endometriosis-symptoms" target="_blank" rel="noopener noreferrer">Mindfulness: Manage your Endometriosis Symptoms</a> looks at the benefits of meditation for pain and endometriosis related symptoms.
+* <a href="https://www.endofound.org/mindfulness-manage-your-endometriosis-symptoms" target="_blank" rel="noopener noreferrer">Mindfulness: Manage your Endometriosis Symptoms</a> looks at the benefits of meditation for pain and endometriosis-related symptoms.

 <h3 class="table-of-contents">Complementary and Alternative Therapies Series</h3>